 --certificate-key <cert-key>

-The key is --control-plane-endpoint — this should point to a load balancer in front of your API servers, not a single node IP.
+The load-bearing flag is --control-plane-endpoint.
+It should point at a load balancer in front of your API servers, never a single node IP, otherwise you’ve quietly reintroduced the single point of failure you were trying to remove.

 Setting Up External etcd

-For external etcd, you first bootstrap the etcd cluster:
+For external etcd you bring up the etcd cluster first:

 # On each etcd node, configure etcd